-Welding Program - School of Trades and Technology
+Welding Program - School of Trades, Technology, Sustainability and Professional Studies

 About the Program

 In New Mexico – as well as nationally – there is a demand for skilled workers knowledgeable in all areas of welding.
 A degree or certificate in welding from Santa Fe Community College will give you the job-ready skills you need to become a well-paid welder in a number of industries.
 Your knowledge base will include Shielded Metal Arc Welding (SMAW); Gas Metal Arc Welding (GMAW); Tungsten Gas Arc Welding (TGAW); Oxy Acetylene Welding and Cutting (OAW, OAC) and allied processes.

 Read about SFCC welding students in the January, 2013 issue of Welding Journal.

 The program is possible in large part due to the support of Los Alamos National Security, LLC, which anticipates the need for welders for construction projects planned for Los Alamos National Laboratory (LANL) over the next 15 years.